-Kourtney Kardashian Shows Off Cleavage In Low Cut Top After Going Naked On Instagram
+Kourtney Kardashian Shows Off Cleavage In Low-Cut Top After Going Naked On Instagram

 Kourt was seen wearing a low cut, black long-sleeved top, which gave fans a peek at her ample cleavage.
 The sweater material of the shirt was sheer and offered a look at the reality star’s black bra under the see-through top.

-Kardashian added to her look by sporting a pair of high waisted mom jeans.
+Kardashian added to her look by sporting a pair of high-waisted mom jeans.
 The jeans began around Kourtney’s mid-section, and the mother-of-three used a black belt to secure the oversize denim pants wouldn’t slip.
-The jeans were so high-waisted that the entire top part, including the button fly were spilling over the belt.
+The jeans were so high-waisted that the entire top part, including the button-fly, were spilling over the belt.

 Kardashian completed her look by donning a pair of dark sunglasses to hide her eyes, and she also wore a full face of makeup, which included a bronzed glow, dark eyebrows, coral blush, and light pink lip gloss.
-She had her shoulder length dark hair parted to the side and styled in straight strands that fell over her shoulders and down her back.
+She had her shoulder-length dark hair parted to the side and styled in straight strands that fell over her shoulders and down her back.

 As previously reported by The Inquisitr, Kourtney Kardashian’s outing came just days after she posted a very racy photo of herself completely naked in the bubble bath.